denten-books/plain-text/4-format.md

 Reading Jean Baudrillard at the end of the century prior, I understood his writing on simulacra in relationship to ersatz entertainment: amusement parks, virtual reality, reality television, and the like.
 I am only now beginning to comprehend the extent of the simulation.
-Computer, the ultimate metaphor machine, mediates experience ubiquitously.
-It interjects in simple everyday acts from drinking coffee in the morning, through brewing and payment systems, to going to bed as alarm clock and night activity monitor.
+Computers, the ultimate metaphor machines, mediate experience ubiquitously.
+They interject in simple everyday acts from drinking coffee in the morning, through brewing and payment systems, to going to bed as alarm clock and night activity monitor.